skleanthous/presentations/20200623-becoming-a-high-perf-org/abstract.md

 - People: how to structure teams around processes, and why
 - Architecture: using reactive, event-driven systems with event sourcing to achieve low coupling

-While the presentation will be an introduction to these three aspects of a product development process, by the end of the talk, you should have a reasonable baseline a product-development process which can give you a running start on your journey of becoming a high-performance organization.
+While the presentation will be an introduction to these three aspects of a product development process, by the end of the talk you should have a basic understanding for a reasonable baseline of a product-development process which can give you a running start on your journey of becoming a high-performance organization, along with information about what your next steps in your journey should be.